pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_publish-and-subscribe.md

 17

 18pubnub.presence(channel_groups: 'family')

 ```

 ##### Subscribe sync

-Loop exits when there are no subscribed channels left.
+Loop exits when there are no subscribed channels.

 ```
 1require 'pubnub'